bakayolo/proxless/README.md

 # Proxless

-> Reduce your kubernetes cost by making all your deployments **on-demand** with Proxless
+> Reduce your kubernetes cost by making all your deployments **on-demand** with Proxless.
 > Deploy Proxless in front of your services and it will scale down the associated deployments when they are not requested and scale them back up when they are.

 **No need a CRD, no need a huge stack, the proxless deployment are the only things u need.**